CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 #### Fast Intersection: Stackless SAH-Based Bounding Volume Hierarchy

-Ray-scene intersection is probably the best time consuming part of
+Ray-scene intersection is probably the best time consuming part of of ray tracing process.
+In a naive method we try to intersect every ray with every object in the scene, which is

 I did two levels of optimization.